MacPython/numpy-atlas-binaries/README.md

 These archives are linked against gfortran libs specific to this build of the compiler.

 The default ATLAS build builds static libraries only.
-I then built dynamic libs from the static libs using [this script](https://github.com/matthew-brett/numpy-atlas-binaries/blob/master/bin/make_shared_atlas.py)
+The build process makes dynamic libraries from the static libraries, for numpy and scipy to link against.

 #### Numpy / scipy